Visit UCR Return to Campus website - Take the COVID Screening Check survey

 Bachelor of Science in Bioengineering Program Student Outcomes

-- (e) an ability to identify, formulate, and solve engineering problems
+- an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-- (g) an ability to communicate effectively (3g1 orally, 3g2 written)
+- an ability to communicate effectively with a range of audiences

-- (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context
+- an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

 Members of the Department of Bioengineering Advisory Board